huggingface/blog/tf-serving.md

 ## Computational Performance

 To demonstrate the computational performance improvements, we have done a thorough benchmark where we compare BERT's performance with TensorFlow Serving of v4.2.0 to the official implementation from [Google](https://github.com/tensorflow/models/tree/master/official/nlp/bert).
-The benchmark has been run on a GPU V100 using a sequence length of 128:
+The benchmark has been run on a GPU V100 using a sequence length of 128 (times are in millisecond):

 | Batch size | Google implementation | v4.2.0 implementation | Relative difference Google/v4.2.0 implem |
 |:----------:|:---------------------:|:---------------------:|:----------------------------------------:|